Shridat/Rental-Lease-Summarizer/README.md

 ## Feedback

-If you have any feedback, please reach out to us at pshrinivas
+If you have any feedback, please reach out to us at pshrinivas264@gmail.com
-@gmail.com